rocketeers/docs/GLOSSARY.md

 }
 ```

+## Exit status

+An exit status is an arbitrary number returned from a command to indicate if it worked or not.
+Common behavior is to return 0 for success and other numbers for specific errors/warnings.

 ## Task

 A task is something to be executed locally or on a server.
 It can be as basic as a simple `ls` to a complex flow with prompts and filesystem manipulations and such.
 A task can be written either as a string/array of strings, a closure or a class.